 You can sing in absolutely any language you want, but you’ve got to sing live because miming is banned.

 What happens if Australia wins Eurovision?

-Don’t worry, the show won’t go Down Under.
-But what happens if Australia wins Eurovision
+Don’t worry, the show won’t go Down Under, and this year Australia didn’t actually qualify for the final.
+But what happens if Australia wins Eurovision in future?

 The Aussie delegation will be asked to select a European country to host next year’s show on their behalf.

 Their first choice is likely to be Germany.
 However, if they decline, the UK could host next year’s show.

 The Eurovision Song Contest Grand Final is on Saturday 22nd May, from 8pm on BBC One.
 If you’re looking for something else to watch, check out our TV Guide.